Breaking ECDSA with Electromagnetic Side-Channel Attacks: Challenges and Practicality on Modern Smartphones: Revisiting Nonce@Once

 \subsection{Identification of activity-modulated signals}

-The work in \cite{alam_nonce_at_once} suggests that sampling in a narrow band around the device's clock frequency and processing the acquired signal with a sliding-median filter unveils sufficient information about the device's activity, i.e., arithmetic operations and the conditional swap operations are visible.
-This is only partially reproducible with our setup.
+The work in \cite{alam_nonce_at_once} showed that sampling in a narrow band around the device's clock frequency and processing the acquired signal with a sliding-median filter unveils sufficient information about the device's activity, i.e., arithmetic operations and the conditional swap operations were visible.
+This was only partially reproducible with our setup.
 In particular for a clock frequency of \SI{1.8}{\giga\hertz}, the \ac{cpu}'s activity is hardly traceable and noise dominates the signal. \silvan{}{We should explicitly mention on our contribution here: We show a path on how to use the STFT to locate the scaled-down activity bands for modern SoCs.}